 The Bonds maturing on or after February 15, 2034 are subject to redemption at the option of the District in whole or in part on February 15, 2033 or any date thereafter, at a price equal to the principal amount thereof, plus accrued interest to the date of redemption.
-(See "THE BONDS - Optional Redemption").
-If two or more serial bonds of consecutive maturities are combined into one or more "Term Bonds" by the winning bidder for the Bonds, such Term Bonds will be subject to mandatory sinking fund redemption in accordance with the provisions of the Order (see "THE BONDS - Mandatory Sinking Fund Redemption").
+The Term Bonds (hereinafter defined) are subject to mandatory sinking fund redemption as described herein.
+(See "THE BONDS - Optional Redemption and "THE BONDS - Mandatory Sinking Fund Redemption").

-Rating and Bond Insurance
+Rating and Bond

-In connection with the sale of the Bonds, the District has made application to S&P Global Ratings ("S&P") for a municipal bond rating.
-The District's underlying, unenhanced rating is "A+" by S&P. In addition, the District has made an application for an insurance policy insuring the timely payment of the principal of and interest on the Bonds.
-The purchase of such insurance, if available and the payment of all associated costs will be at the option and expense of the initial Purchaser.
-(See "BOND INSURANCE", "BOND INSURANCE GENERAL RISKS" and "RATING" herein.)
+S&P Global Ratings ("S&P") assigned its municipal bond rating of "AA" to this issue of Bonds with the understanding that upon delivery of the Bonds, a municipal bond insurance policy insuring the timely payment of the principal of and interest on the Bonds will be issued by ASSURED GUARANTY MUNICIPAL CORP.
+The District's underlying, unenhanced rating is "A+" by S&P. (See "BOND INSURANCE", "BOND INSURANCE GENERAL RISKS" and "RATING" herein.)